Categories

 5. Check and Adjust Cyanuric Acid

-Use test strips to check the cyanuric acid levels in your pool, which should be between 30 and 50 ppm.
+Use test strips to check the cyanuric acid levels in your pool.
 Adding a pool stabilizer can help raise these levels if they are high.
 And to lower them, you should replace the pool water with fresh water.

 6. Measure Your Water’s Total Dissolved Solids

-Total dissolved solids (TDS) are organic and inorganic materials dissolved in a pool.
-Examples include calcium, chloride, magnesium, aluminum, potassium, and sodium.
+Total dissolved solids (TDS) are organic and inorganic materials dissolved in a pool, such as chemicals, algaecides, shock, salts, dirt, and other contaminants.

 Use a TDS meter to measure the amount of total dissolved solids in your pool water.
 You can also take a sample of the pool water to the lab for analysis.
 Since no chemical can lower TDS levels in pool water, the only solution is to dilute or replace part of the water with fresh, unsaturated water.